pjb6510/protopie-connect-with-media-pipe/README.md

 # Connect with media pipe

-This project is Protopie Connect bridge app using Google MediaPipe.
+> This project is Protopie Connect bridge app using Google MediaPipe.

+> This app is based NodeJS.
+You must use NodeJS.

 ## Installation